-The Delft Haptics Lab focuses on understanding how humans perform dynamic control tasks with robots (intelligent machines), and to use this knowledge to design and evaluate interfaces that make robotic devices as easy to control as our own body or as easy to co-operate with as a well-trained horse.
+The Delft Haptics Lab focuses on understanding how humans perform dynamic control tasks with robots (physical machines with a measure of autonomy), and to use this knowledge to design and evaluate interfaces that make robotic devices as easy to control as our own body or as easy to co-operate with as a well-trained horse.
 This requires in-depth knowledge of human sensorimotor control and perception.
 Applications we have investigated so far range from driving a car to flying a plane, and from interacting with tele-robotic devices to controlling exoskeletons.
 We focus on establishing and enriching physical interaction through forces, and on developing shared control to seamlessly combine human and machine capabilities, thereby creating human-robot symbiosis.

 The research we perform is part of several research programmes.
 Our researchers each have their own research project, which can be associated to a research programme.